Mabeyda/Pymaceuticals/README.md

 # Pymaceuticals
  Matplotlib Pharmaceutical Drug Analysis
-Using MatPlotLib and Pandas Python libraries in a Jupyter notebook, the following is generated:
+Using MatPlotLib and Pandas Python libraries in a Jupyter notebook:

 A summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.